Sharkstopper/Analytics/source/images/description.md

-# Common folder for project image
+# Common folder for project images